tweenrex/tweenrex/docs/api/TyrannoScrollus.md

 ## Player Controls

 ### play()
-Starts watching for changes in the scroll position
+Starts watching for changes in the scroll position.
+If not already playing, TyrannoScrollus will publish the first value in the same frame.
 ### pause()
 Stops watching for changes in the scroll position